MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/conversation-messages.md

 # [Javascript](#tab/javascript3)

-Following are the two methods to get event notifications to handle the message updates using the Bot SDK.
-You can use either one of the following methods:
+You can use one of the following methods to get an event notifications to handle the message updates using the Bot SDK:

 **​Event function registration**: